 - As CUSE Grants are awarded for a two-year period, no submission of CUSE proposals is allowed for any individual serving as a PI on an active CUSE Grant.
 PIs on CUSE Grants received in 2018 are eligible only if: 1) The PI has not requested an extension (2018 CUSE Grant funds must be expended by April 30, 2020); and 2) The PI can demonstrate significant results from the 2018 grant, as discussed in section V.2.B.
 Results from Prior Cuse Grant.
 If you are a PI on a grant received in 2019, the earliest you can apply again will be 2021.

 - Each eligible applicant may submit only one Seed, I2, or G2G proposal serving as the lead PI, but can serve as Co-PI or Co-Investigator (Co-I) on as many projects as the investigator wishes.
 In addition, an eligible applicant may submit a second proposal as the lead PI for a Seminar Grant.

 Collaboration with researchers outside of the University is permitted; however, CUSE Grant funds may not be subcontracted to other institutions.

 Types of Applications and Funding Levels

-- Innovative and Interdisciplinary Research Grant (I2R): The funding levels of Innovative and Interdisciplinary Research Grant are capped at $30,000 per grant for a period of up to two years.
-Applications can be individuals (innovative) or teams (interdisciplinary research).
-If individuals are applying under this category, applicants must demonstrate the competitiveness of the PI, her/his past success in extramural grants, and the potential for continued success without the need of collaboration.
+- Innovative and Interdisciplinary Research Grant (I2): The funding level of the I2 Grant is capped at $30,000 per grant for a period of up to two years.
+Applications may be submitted by individuals or teams.
+If individuals are applying under this category, the applicant must demonstrate the competitiveness of the PI, her/his past success in extramural grants, and the potential for continued success without the need of collaboration.

-Please visit the Syracuse University Application Portal at https://syracuse.infoready4.com/ and select the 2019 CUSE Grant Program link.
+Please visit the Syracuse University Application Portal at https://syracuse.infoready4.com/ and select the 2020 CUSE Grant Program link.